dev-null321/MIND/README.md

-# Racket Deep Learning Library
+# MIND A Racket Deep Learning Library

-This is a simple deep learning library implemented in Racket, designed to provide a basic framework for building and training feedforward neural networks.
+MIND is a simple deep learning library implemented in Racket, designed to provide a basic framework for building and training feedforward neural networks.
 The library includes essential components such as tensor operations, activation functions, loss functions, and backpropagation for gradient calculation and weight updates.
+This was written so I can learn more about neural networks for personal projects, to get better at racket and LISP, and of course to provide back to the community!

-Features
+# Features

 Tensor creation and manipulation functions Element-wise tensor operations (addition, subtraction, multiplication)